How to File Chapter 7 With No Money

 Choose Your Debt Amount

-Home > Bankruptcy > What Is Chapter 7 Bankruptcy? > Filing Chapter 7 With No Money
+Home > Bankruptcy > Chapter 7 Bankruptcy > How to File Chapter 7 With No Money

-The oxymoron of bankruptcy is that a person in significant debt has to find money to pay for the way to get out of debt.
+The oxymoron of bankruptcy is that a person deep in debt has to pay for the way to get out of debt.
 Government thinking, no?

-However, Chapter7 costs can be waived if you are in need or lack the income to pay.
-A low cost Chapter 7 filing is possible, and there are legitimate solutions when trying to learn how to file Chapter 7 with no money.
+Chapter 7, obviously, can be expensive, however, there are ways to avoid the costs of Chapter 7 if you are in need or lack the income to pay.
+A low-cost Chapter 7 filing is possible, and there are legitimate solutions when trying to file Chapter 7 with no money.

 How Much Does Chapter 7 Bankruptcy Cost?